 Pays Violetta to be his lover.
 Loses a great deal of money to Alfredo at the gambling table.

 Violetta's doctor.
-He can't do much for her as TB was then incurable.
+He can't do much for her as TB was at this time incurable.

 A friend of Violetta and also one of the great non-parts in opera.
 Frequently onstage yet never noticed.